THIS TRIP IS FULL

 For safety reasons, participants are required to abstain from alcohol and non-prescription drugs while participating in Quest Activities.
 Please respect the rights and health of others with regard to smoking.
 Participants will be held responsible for lost, stolen, or damaged equipment belonging to Quest.

-Risk Management is a primary concern during any Quest course.
+Safety is a primary concern during any Quest course.
 A safety briefing precedes each activity, where risks and protection against these risks are explained.
 Participants are expected to abide by all safety rules and procedures defined by Quest staff.